How to Change Your Address in Japan: A Step-by-Step Guide

 To use a proxy to submit your paperwork, they will need to provide a certificate of appointment (委任状 = innin jyou), your passport, Residence Card, and moving-in form along with their own ID.

 Image.
 Example of how to fill out a certificate of appointment from Shinjuku city’s official website.

-However, bear in mind that some offices don't allow the use of proxies when registering addresses.
+However, bear in mind that some offices don't allow the use of proxies when changing your address in Japan.
 To be safe, check with your municipal office to see if this is permitted.